IBM/Ansible-OpenShift-Provisioning/README.md

 * **Step 1: Get This Repository**
     * Navigate to a folder where you would like to store this project in your terminal
     * Run "git clone https://github.com/IBM/Ansible-OpenShift-Provisioning.git"
-* **Step 2: Get OpenShift Information**
+* **Step 2: Get Red Hat Info**
-    * In a web browser, navigate to https://console.redhat.com/openshift/install/ibmz/user-provisioned
+    * In a web browser, navigate to Red Hat's [customer portal](https://access.redhat.com/products/red-hat-enterprise-linux/), click on the 'Download Latest' button, use the drop-down to select Red Hat Enterprise Linux for IBM z Systems, select your desired version, make sure 'Architcture' is 's390x', and then scroll down to 'Red Hat Enterprise Linux X.X Update KVM Guest Image' and right click on 'Download Now' and copy link.
+Paste it into [env.yaml](env.yaml) as the variable 'env_rhel_qcow2'.
-    * Copy the OpenShift pull secret (for use in the next step)
+    * In a web browser, navigate to the Red Hat [console](https://console.redhat.com/openshift/install/ibmz/user-provisioned) and copy the OpenShift pull secret and paste it into [env.yaml](env.yaml) as the variable 'env_pullSecret'.
 * **Step 3: Set Variables**
     * In a text editor of your choice, open [env.yaml](env.yaml)
-    * Fill out the variables to match your specific installation.
+    * Fill out the remaining variables to match your specific installation.
 Many variables are pre-filled with defaults.
 For a default installation, you only need to fill in the empty variables.
 * **Step 4: Setup Script**
     * Navigate to the folder where you cloned the Git Repository
     * Run "ansible-playbook setup.yaml --ask-become-pass"